Kabaneri of the Iron Fortress Episode 11

 The hope that Mumei was still in there, fighting as best she could, was enough to motivate Ikoma.
 He demanded the scientist tell him everything about the black smoke/fused colony transformation.

 Most of Kongoukaku has fallen.
 Mumei descends a flight of steps, her heart glowing bright blue-white.
 Her eyes are dead, but her soul still clings to memories.
 She recalls her mother telling her that butterflies come for people’s souls when they die.
-She sees butterflies everywhere now.
-She thinks the butterflies have come for her.
+Seeing butterflies everywhere now, she thinks the butterflies have come for her.
 Giving into the demands of the black smoke, ethereal wings springing to life on her back, Mumei tells her deceased mom she’s coming to meet her.
 The ethereal wings begin gathering up Kabane and human corpses, just like Horobi’s spider-like arms did when she turned into the black smoke.

 The scientist tells Ikoma that injecting the white plasma is the only way to save Mumei; otherwise, the black smoke will consume her.
 Ikoma rivets his steam gun to the stump of his right arm.
 Then, much to the scientist’s and Kurusu’s surprise, he asks for the accelerant — the black blood, not the white plasma — to inject into his own heart.
 The scientist warns that Ikoma will just burn out.
 He says he doesn’t care.
 He needs the extra power to reach Mumei in time.
 His only goals right now are to kill Biba and save Mumei.
 He’s willing to kill himself to do it.